tripledoublev/voting-interface/README.md

 The `q` can be the question itself or any unique identifier if you prefer the question to remain secret.

 ### Responses
+Response choices can be defined using single-digit integers `[0-9]`.
+This option allows you to provide voters with choices beyond 'yes' or 'no.' Each integer corresponds to a unique response key.
-Response choices can be defined by using single-digit integers.
-[0-9] This option is to be used if you want to give choices to voters beyond 'yes' or 'no'.
+This option is to be used if you want to give choices to voters beyond 'yes' or 'no'.

 ### Restricted voting